For starry-eyed couples, buying a home and moving in together can be an exciting time.

 For a full run-down of the upfront and ongoing costs you’re likely to come across, and a handy checklist, check out our article: How much it really costs to buy a property.

-Another major element will be how much you can borrow, which will depend on things like the deposit you've got, income and any other debts you have.
+Another major element will be how much you can borrow, which will depend on things like the deposit you've saved, your income and any other debts you have.

-There can be different rules for married and unmarried couples but whatever you’re situation, it’s good to put things in writing just in case the unexpected happens.2
+There can be different rules for married and unmarried couples but whatever your situation, it’s good to put things in writing just in case the unexpected happens.

-This is a legally-binding document which will detail each person’s rights and responsibilities, including how mortgage re-payments will be divided, in addition to how disputes will be resolved should the relationship break down or someone fails to make repayments.
+This is a legally-binding document that will detail each person’s rights and responsibilities, including how mortgage repayments will be divided, as well as how disputes will be resolved should the relationship break down or someone fails to make repayments.2

-This is a clause under which you’re both jointly responsible for each other’s debts—if your partner doesn’t pay, the bank can come after you.
-It’s a good idea to address this in your co-purchase agreement and see what the bank can do to limit your liability as a co-borrower.
+This is a clause under which you’re both jointly responsible for each other’s debts, meaning if your partner doesn’t pay, the bank can come after you.
+It’s a good idea to address this in your co-purchase agreement and see what the bank can do to limit your liability as a co-borrower.3

 To help you on your way, we have a range of tools that may be able to assist on the road ahead.

-- Check out our tips on maintaining your lifestyle and owning your home sooner
+- Check out our video and tips on maintaining your lifestyle and owning your home sooner.